-- a. from increased atmospheric pressure to normal - b. from normal atmospheric pressure to increased - c. from normal atmospheric pressure to decreased - d. from decreased atmospheric pressure to normal
+- from increased atmospheric pressure to normal a. - from normal atmospheric pressure to increased b. - from normal atmospheric pressure to decreased c. - from decreased atmospheric pressure to normal d.

 272. Examination of the lower extremities of a 40-year-old patient with vascular disease of lower limbs (obliterating endarteritis) revealed skin pallor and dystrophy, local temperature decrease, and pain.
 The patient is likely to have the following disorder of the peripheral blood flow: